AlekEagle/cumulonimbus-docs/src/lib/index.md

 # The Cumulonimbus Wrapper

-Cumulonimbus also has a wrapper for Node.js.
+Cumulonimbus also has a wrapper for Node.js and browsers.
 It is available on [npm](https://npmjs.com/package/cumulonimbus-wrapper).

+**The wrapper documentation is not yet available.**